-Our physical and occupational therapists are key members of a collaborative multidisciplinary school team.
-They support a student's ability to participate in desired daily school activities, support their academic achievement, promote positive behaviors and help to prepare them for further education.
-They collaborate with the education team to design and implement programming to maximize inclusion and accessibility.
+Our physical and occupational therapists collaborate with the education team to design and implement programming to maximize inclusion and accessibility.
 School-based physical and occupational therapy is available for students who are eligible for special education.
 Eligibility is determined through the IEP or 504 process.